HitDoshi/POM_ID_12/README.md

-# USA POM LAB company Compition
+# USA POM LAB Company Compition Project
 In this Compition I have get 1st rank.
 This project based on IOT module controll thought Mobile Appplication.